Reid's recipe and derived categories: Abstract

 \section{Abstract}

-We prove two conjectures from \cite{CautisLogvinenko-ADerivedApproachToGeometricMcKayCorrespondence} which describe the geometrical McKay correspondence for a finite, abelian subgroup of $\gsl_3(\mathbb{C})$.
+We prove two conjectures from \cite{CautisLogvinenko-ADerivedApproachToGeometricMcKayCorrespondence} which describe the geometrical McKay correspondence for a finite abelian $G \subset \gsl_3(\mathbb{C})$ such that $\mathbb{C}^3/G$ has a single isolated singularity.
 We do it by studying the relation between the derived category mechanics of computing a certain Fourier-Mukai transform and a piece of toric combinatorics known as `Reid's recipe', effectively providing a categorification of the latter.